 Summary: This Long Beach Health Officer Order (Order) amends and supersedes all Prior Safer at Home Orders (Prior Orders) issued by the Long Beach Health Officer to control the spread of the Novel Coronavirus (COVID-19) within the City of Long Beach (City).
 This Order also amends, clarifies, and continues certain terms of the Prior Order to ensure continued physical distancing and person-to-person contact is limited to reduce the rate of transmission of COVID-19.
-Changes in this Order are highlighted.
+Changes from the previous Order are highlighted.

-Pursuant to mandate by the Governor Gavin Newsom and the State Health Officer, counties who have been on the County Monitoring List for more than 3 days must close certain higherrisk sectors effective immediately.
-Additional counties will be required to close certain higherrisk sectors in the future if they meet the 3 day criteria.
-In compliance with this mandate, this Order requires the following effective 12:01 a.m. on July 2, 2020:
+Pursuant to mandate by the Governor Gavin Newsom and the State Health Officer, counties who have been on the County Monitoring List for more than 3 days must close certain higher-risk sectors effective immediately.
+Additional counties will be required to close certain higher-risk sectors in the future if they meet the 3 day criteria.
+In compliance with this mandate, this Order requires indoor operations of the following sectors to close effective 12:01 a.m. on July 14, 2020: